Adrenocortical Tumor in a 20-Month-Old Female

 TLDR A 20-month-old girl had a rare adrenal tumor removed successfully, with no recurrence for 10 years.

-This case report described a rare instance of an adrenocortical virilizing tumor in a 20-month-old female, characterized by increased bone mass, pubic hair growth, and changes in external genitalia.
+Adrenocortical virilizing tumors were rare in the pediatric age group, with a 1% incidence for adrenal cancer.
+This case report described a 20-month-old female who presented with signs of virilization, including increased bone mass and pubic hair growth.
 Laboratory tests revealed elevated levels of testosterone, androstenedione, progesterone, and a very high level of dehydroepiandrosterone.
 A CT scan identified a right adrenal mass larger than 5 cm.
-The patient underwent successful open surgical adrenalectomy via a lumbar incision, and the pathological examination confirmed adrenal carcinoma.
-The patient was discharged 5 days post-operation and followed up for 10 years without any recurrence of pathological lesions.
+The patient underwent open surgical adrenalectomy via a lumbar incision, and the pathological examination confirmed adrenal carcinoma.
+The patient was discharged 5 days post-operation and followed up for 10 years without any pathological lesions.